 While some of the lingering conventional wisdom might indicate that strangers are responsible for most child sexual abuse, the opposite is true: 90% of abuse is perpetrated by those known to the victim.
 Most abusers are men, though women account for some abusers.
 About two-thirds of sexual abusers are attracted to adults, and the remaining third are pedophilic, though sexual attraction does not appear to be a significant factor in the motivations of child sexual abuse: Homosexual and pedophilic men are less likely to sexually abuse children than heterosexual, adult-attracted men.

 There is no profile for those who sexually abuse children: Most are men, but a small minority of abusers are women.
 Sexual abusers do not belong to a particular profession, race, belief system, height, weight, age, nationality, or sexual orientation.
-The only reliable indication that someone may be a sexual abuser is the behaviors they display, the behaviors a child displays, or an allegation of abuse by a child against another person.
+The only reliable indication that someone may be sexually abusing a child are the behaviors they display, the behaviors a child displays, or an allegation of abuse by a child against another person.